 Older kids and teens also mix up needs and wants, primarily because peer pressure convinces them that they need a new phone or the latest sneakers to feel accepted and valued.
 To help them learn the difference, encourage them to use their money and earning power to buy what they want.

 Using an allowance and chores is the ideal way to do this.
 Pay them a weekly amount of cash onto a GoHenry prepaid debit card, and suggest ways to earn more via tasks.
 Also, talk about budgeting and allow them to save and spend, so they can buy the things they want as well as the things they need.

 This means they’ll soon face the consequences of giving in to impulse buys or spending all their money too quickly.
 It’s a great practical lesson which teaches the difference between wants and needs, as well as the value of money.

 Explaining needs and wants simply to kids

 Of course, it's not always easy for kids of all ages to understand needs vs wants, no matter how much you talk about it.
 This is why, as a parent, it pays to talk about money and say no now and again, as long as you explain your reasons.

 For example, your child pesters you for something small that's affordable, but if you want them to understand that they can't always have everything they want, you say no.

-The best way to explain this is to tell them they have everything they need, but if they want this item so badly, they need to save and work for it using their pocket money and chores.
+The best way to explain this is to tell them they have everything they need, but if they want this item so badly, they need to save and work for it using their allowance and money they’ve earned from chores.

-This is a good opportunity to discuss the benefits of pocket money, saving part of it, spending some of it, and budgeting if what they want costs a lot.
+This is a good opportunity to discuss the benefits of an allowance, saving part of it, spending some of it, and budgeting if what they want costs a lot.
 This way kids can learn how they can have what they want if they are willing to work for it.